space-wizards/docs/src/en/general-development/contributing-translations.md

 If the language you want to translate to doesn't exist yet, also **just ask**.
 It requires a bit of manual work to set everything up for a new language.

+## Working Together

+Translation requires teamwork and coordination.
+If you wanna talk about translation stuff, the best place to do it is the `#translation` channel on our [Discord](https://discord.ss14.io).